History of Lithuania (1219–1295): Rise of Mindaugas

 In 1236, Duke Vykintas led the Samogitian forces to victory in the Battle of Saule, where the Livonian Order suffered a catastrophic defeat.
 It seems that Vykintas did not receive support from Mindaugas.
 Vykintas' personal power grew.
 The Livonian Order was on the brink of collapse and was forced to become a branch of the Teutonic Knights.
 The combined Orders focused on the conquest of Samogitia, since only this land prevented them from consolidating their territories.
 The union of these aggressive powers could not have passed without notice in Lithuanian lands, and might have furthered the unification process.
 In about 1239 Mindaugas took over the weakened Black Ruthenia and appointed his son Vaišvilkas to govern it.
 During the early 1240s, Mindaugas strengthened and established his power in various Baltic lands.
 In 1245, Mindaugas sent his nephews Tautvilas and Edivydas, the sons of Dausprungas and Vykintas, to conquer Smolensk, but they were unsuccessful.
 In 1249, an internal war erupted as Mindaugas sought to seize his nephews' and Vykintas' lands.

 Tautvilas, Edivydas, and Vykintas formed a powerful coalition with the Samogitians, the Livonian Order, Daniel of Galicia (Tautvilas and Edivydas' brother-in-law), and Vasilko of Volhynia in opposition to Mindaugas.
 Only Poles, invited by Daniel, declined to take part in the coalition against the Lithuanians.
 The dukes of Galicia and Volhynia managed to gain control over Black Ruthenia, an area ruled by Mindaugas' son Vaišvilkas.
 Tautvilas traveled to Riga, where he was baptized by the Archbishop.
 In 1250, the Order organized two major raids, one against Nalša land and the other against the domains of Mindaugas and those parts of Samogitia that still supported him.

 Attacked from the north and south and facing the possibility of unrest elsewhere, Mindaugas was placed in an extremely difficult position, but managed to use the conflicts between the Livonian Order and the Archbishop of Riga in his own interests.
 He succeeded in bribing Andreas von Stierland, the master of the Order, who was still angry at Vykintas for the defeat in 1236.
 In 1251, Mindaugas agreed to receive baptism and relinquish control over some lands in western Lithuania, for which he was to receive a crown in return.
 In 1252, Tautvilas and his remaining allies attacked Mindaugas in Voruta, sometimes considered to be the first capital of Lithuania.
 The attack failed and Tautvilas' forces retreated to defend themselves in Tverai Castle, in the present-day Rietavas municipality.
 Vykintas died in or about 1253, and Tautvilas was forced to rejoin Daniel of Galicia.
 Daniel reconciled with Mindaugas in 1254; the Black Ruthenian lands were transferred to Roman, the son of Daniel.
 Vaišvilkas, the son of Mindaugas, decided to join a monastery.
-Tautvilas recognized Mindaugas' superiority and received Polatsk as a fiefdom.
+Tautvilas recognized Mindaugas' superiority and received Polotsk as a fiefdom.